-Malpractice is not easily defined; however, it includes allegations of fraud, financial irregularities, corruption, bribery, dishonesty, acting contrary to the staff code of ethics, criminal activities, or failing to comply with a legal obligation, a miscarriage of justice, or creating or ignoring a serious risk to health, safety or the environment.
+Malpractice is not easily defined; however, it includes allegations of fraud, financial irregularities, corruption, bribery, dishonesty, acting contrary to the staff code of ethics (including the deliberate concealment of any material facts from Governors), any serious neglect of duties which might give rise to a serious complaint against the Group by any pupil, parent, employee, supplier contractor or visitor, conduct likely to damage the Group's reputation or financial wellbeing, criminal activities, or failing to comply with a legal obligation, a miscarriage of justice, or creating or ignoring a serious risk to health, safety or the environment.

-A whistleblower is a person who raises a genuine concern relating to suspected malpractice within the Group.
+A whistleblower is a person who raises a genuine concern relating to suspected malpractice, wrongdoing or dangers at work within the Group.
 If you have any genuine concerns related to suspected malpractice affecting any of the Group's activities (a whistleblowing concern) you should report it under this procedure.